tony-o/perl6-libcsv/README.md

 ## Has Headers (`.new(:has-headers) | .read-file(:has-headers)`)

 When provided to `.new` this option will set the default parsing mode to assuming there are headers in the CSV file.
-This option can be overridden by passing this option to `.read-file`
+This option can be overridden by passing this option to `.read-file`.
+This option will also cause a hash containing `header => <value>` pairs rather than array to be returned from parsing

 ## Auto Decode (`.new(:auto-decode)`)